 “The DA has gone off to try and manipulate officials.
 They pressurised officials to speak badly about the former administration.
 That’s illegal.
 We know of some officials who they put pressure on to speak badly,” said Fransman, who is also the deputy minister of international relations and co-operation.

 Fransman is currently out of the country.

-In response to the forensic report, ANC provincial secretary Songezo Mjongile told the Cape Argus yesterday: “If those officials are still there, they must tell the authorities why the correct processes were not followed.
+In response to the forensic report, ANC provincial secretary Songezo Mjongile told the Cape Argus on Wednesday: “If those officials are still there, they must tell the authorities why the correct processes were not followed.